This creative and unique pumpkin soup in a pumpkin recipe is so simple and fun to eat! Once you eat it in a pumpkin, you won’t want it any other way.

 Cut a lid off the top of the pumpkin - a zigzag cut looks nice.
 Scoop out the seeds and all stringy parts.
 Rub the inside of the flesh with salt and a bit of sage.
 Set pumpkin on a large roasting pan.

-Place baking sheet with pumpkin on oven rack and carefully fill with warmed (not hot!) liquid mixture.
-Place a small piece of foil atop opening and replace "pumpkin lid" to keep the lid from caving in while cooking.
+Place baking sheet with the pumpkin on oven rack and carefully fill with warmed (not hot!) liquid mixture.
+Place a small piece of foil atop the opening and replace "pumpkin lid" to keep the lid from caving in while cooking.

 Occasionally, stir liquid while cooking, gently scraping some inside flesh into the liquid.

 Bake 1-2 hours depending on the size/thickness of pumpkin.

 Have you ever had pumpkin soup in a pumpkin?